IftekharPriyo/travel-guru/README.md

 # Travel Guru

-#### A simple travel booking where a person can choose his destination and look for hotels.
+#### A simple travel booking website where a person can choose his destination and look for hotels in a specific date
 [Website](https://travel-guru-80328.web.app/)

 Technology Used